dccuchile/wefe/doc/user_guide.rst

 1. Load a word embeddings model as a :code:`WordEmbeddingModel` object.

-Here, we will load the word embedding pretrained model using the gensim library and then we will create a :code:`WordEmbeddingModel` instance.
+Here, we load the word embedding pretrained model using the gensim library and then we create a :code:`WordEmbeddingModel` instance.
 For this example, we will use a 25-dimensional Glove embedding model trained from a Twitter dataset.